-The Massachusetts Bay Transit Authority (or MBTA) is in charge of all of Boston's commuter trains, above-ground subways (colloquially called "the T"), and buses.
-Starting out here and trying to take public transit can be hard because no one seems to be able to articulate definitively where you can get a Charlie Card (the reloadable, hard plastic card you pass over the sensor in the fare box on the T or bus) or where/how you can reload it, but we'll do our best to explain here.
+The Massachusetts Bay Transit Authority (or MBTA) is in charge of all of Boston's commuter trains, subways (colloquially called "the T"), and buses.
+If you will be taking the T, you often will have to use it in conjunction with the Law School Shuttle, explained below.
 First, let's show you the MBTA network (click on the picture for a larger version):